ericoporto/ags-manual-wiki/Tumbleweed.md

 void Verbs.WalkOffScreen();
 ```

-Handles the action of hotspots or objects with the exit extension (‘>e’).
+Handles the action of hotspots or objects with the exit extension (‘>e').
 Take a look at chapter about extensions to see what this function does.

 *See also:*
 [Extensions](Tumbleweed#extensions)